oodoow/ApifyTutorial/README.md

 http://country-US:APIFY_PROXY_PASSWORD@proxy.apify.com:8000
 ###### What do you need to do to rotate proxies (one proxy usually has one IP)?
 How does this differ for Cheerio Scraper and Puppeteer Scraper?
 For simple request just use proxyUrl parameter, then each request use new proxy randomly selected from proxy pool.
-Same with Cheerio Clawler by using proxyConfiguration paramater in Cheerio Clawler constructor.
+Same with Cheerio Crawler by using proxyConfiguration paramater in Cheerio Crawler constructor.
-With Puppeteer Clawler you need to restart browser to rotate proxy.
+With Puppeteer Crawler you need to restart browser to rotate proxy.
 You can use retireInstanceAfterRequestCount property to set number of request after which the proxy should be rotated or you can implement more intelligent way to retire browser after unsuccessful requests.
 ###### Try to set up the Apify Proxy (using any group or auto) in your browser.
 This is useful for testing how websites behave with proxies from specific countries (although most are from the US).
 You can try Switchy Omega extension but there are many more.
 Were you successful?
 No, did not work.
 Also could not find any list of possible country codes.
 ###### Name a few different ways a website can prevent you from scraping it.